 B. Contract Procedures

-After selection of the consultant/contractor, the Executive Director will prepare the draft contract including, as a minimum: general provisions, scope of work, contract amount and schedule.
+After selection of the consultant/contractor, the ED will prepare the draft contract including, as a minimum: general provisions, scope of work, contract amount and schedule.
 If the form of contract was not approved as part of the solicitation, it will be submitted to the FC for review.

-If the contract meets the standards of the Program procurement policy, the contract is for a single-year service, and the contract amount is within the budget for the work item, the FC can authorize the Executive Director to finalize the contract and submit it to the FME for execution, as well as issue the notice to proceed to the consultant/contractor.
+If the contract meets the standards of the Program procurement policy, the contract is for a single-year service, and the contract amount is within the budget for the work item, the FC can authorize the ED to finalize the contract and submit it to the FME for execution, as well as issue the notice to proceed to the consultant/contractor.
 If the contract amount exceeds the budget for the cost item, the finalization of the contract must be delayed until the GC has the opportunity to approve or reject a budget increase.

 If the contract meets the standards of the Program procurement policy, the FC can authorize the ED to finalize multi-year contracts if the RFP was approved by the GC and the proposed contract amount is within the budget for the first year’s activities.